simul/simul.github.io/ref/simul/crossplatform/devicecontext.md

 ### <a name="SetGpuProfilingInterface"/>void SetGpuProfilingInterface(simul::crossplatform::DeviceContext context, simul::crossplatform::GpuProfilingInterface p)
 Set the GPU profilerFuture use of SIMUL_GPU_PROFILE_START or SIMUL_COMBINED_PROFILE_START will use that profiler.

+Fields
+---

+**platform_context**  The base class for Device contexts.
+The actual context pointer is only applicable in DirectX - in OpenGL, it will be null.
+The DeviceContext also carries a pointer to the platform-specific RenderPlatform.
+DeviceContext is context in the DirectX11 sense, encompassing a platform-specific deviceContext pointer